akashwebdev/form-validation/README.md

 ## Esay to use
 Just load the file and use to right away.
 No lenghty or complex installation, easy to use, deploy and maintain.

+## Development Status
+Code is ot managed currently, any bugs reporting and suggestions are most welcome.